 OpenSea has infamously taken down derivatives of high-profile NFT projects in the past.
 To be sure, the NFT community is split on how they feel about derivatives.
 Some people agree that they shouldn’t exist, while others believe that trying to prevent derivative NFTs goes against the tenants of web3.

-$LOOKS Token Airdrop Lights Up NFT Twitter
+The $LOOKS Token Airdrop Lit Up NFT Twitter on Launch Day

 Overall there was a lot of excitement around the launch of the LooksRare NFT marketplace.
 Indeed, much of this was due to the airdrop of the $LOOKS token on launch day.